tjadams/Coding-Problems/dsalgo/README.md

 #### Algorithmic analysis
 Time: Visits each node once so it's O(n)
 Memory: **You could count the stack frames due to recursion but that's probably optimized by the compiler.** As a result, O(1)

 #### Advantages over other traversals
-Since this is a depth-first-ish traversal, this algorithm uses little memory on balanced binary trees.
+* Since this is a depth-first-ish traversal, this algorithm uses little memory on balanced binary trees.
 This is due to this algorithm only requiring 3 nodes in memory at a time (node.left, node.right, node, not counting stack traces).
+* This algorithm is simple to implement

 #### Disadvantages over other traversals
-- Since this is a depth-first-ish traversal, if the tree is like the worst-case insertion scenario (O(n) where n is number of nodes and n is the height of the tree instead of O(logn) with n being the number of nodes and logn the height of the tree), then traversing the tree depth-first will use more memory than breadth-first.
-However this effect is not as pronounced because post-order is depth-first-ish.
+- Lacks properties of other traversals like BFS
 - If modified to a search, search takes O(n)
+- May not be the right order of traversal you want

 #### Example usages that work uniquely well with this algorithm
-The infix expression shows the sorted values of a Binary Search Tree.
+The infix expression shows the sorted values of a Binary Search Tree. **This is neat**

 ### Breadth-first Traversal for Trees
 Can be easily modified to Breadth First Search (BFS) by having the visit(node) part check if the passed in node you're looking for is equivalent to the node passed in to the visit method.